hove-io/navitia/documentation/slate/source/includes/stuff.md

 other.
 For example it cannot decide that a one hour journey with no connection is better than a 45 minutes journey with one connection (it is called the [pareto front](http://en.wikipedia.org/wiki/Pareto_efficiency)).
+The 3 objectives Navitia uses are roughly the arrival datetime, the number of transfers and the duration of "walking" (transfers and fallback).

 If the user asks for more journeys than the number of journeys given by RAPTOR (with the parameter `min_nb_journeys` or `count`), Navitia will